StoDevX/AAO-React-Native/README.md

   * This will just be a list of options, with it calculating and displaying time until the next bus (when the busses are running)
 * Oleville
   * Display content from Oleville.
 Currently targeting reading posts for v1, will expand for future versions.
+* SIS *PRs Welcome*
+  * Low priority for v1, since it is rather complex.

 ## Todo (other)
 * Push Notifications